Subspecialty Fellowship Offered

 Columbia is a member of a consortium with other movement disorder fellowship training programs in which a matching plan is utilized, and all consortium members notify fellowship candidates of acceptance on the same date.
 Thus, our program participates in the San Francisco Match for Movement Disorders Fellowship Match.
 In order to apply to our fellowship applicants should submit their application to the San Francisco match website.
 Please include your career goals, research interests and potential research mentors, if any, at Columbia University.
 Any additional materials should be sent directly to email@example.com.

-Applicants who are interested in NETP who are invited for interviews will also be given information about applying to the Mailman School of Public Health for the Masters Degree in Epidemiology Program.
-NETP is funded in collaboration with the NIH, and only open to US citizens or those holding a green card, Candidates are strongly encouraged to contact potential research mentors directly and indicate them in their letter of interest so that interviews are arranged with appropriate faculty members.
+In their letter of intent, applicants are required to specify their interests.
+Applicants who are interested in NETP who are invited for interviews will also be given information about applying to the Mailman School of Public Health for the Master’s Degree in Epidemiology Program.
+Note that application to the NETP is a separate process that typically takes place early in the applicant’s first year of fellowship.
+NETP is funded in collaboration with the NIH, and only open to US citizens or those holding a green card.
+Candidates are strongly encouraged to contact potential research mentors directly and indicate them in their letter of interest so that interviews are arranged with appropriate faculty members.

 Applications should be submitted during PGY3 and must have successfully completed a neurology residency program before entering this fellowship.